 Oral Health Assessment:

-- Exam of the pet’s tongue.
+- Examination of the tongue.
 The tongue is one of the most important organs in the body.
-Its normal function is essential to allowing our pets to take in water and food and to swallow food.
+Its normal function is essential for prehending and swallowing food.
 It can be affected by foreign bodies, infections and oral cancer.

 The Need for General Anesthesia For Oral Exams and Dental Treatment:

 By definition, a complete and comprehensive (thorough) oral exam includes a complete visualization of all oral structures (including the teeth), periodontal probing and intraoral radiographs.
 In spite of claims some individuals make, it is technically impossible for anyone to perform a comprehensive oral assessment on our companion animal patients without the assistance of general anesthesia.
 As a corollary, proper treatment of any oral problem is even less possible to perform in a conscious patient.
 Dogs and cats do not safely tolerate access to all the areas that need to be evaluated.